Evergreen Era Film + Photo

 Craggy Gardens – North of Asheville, NC

 The entire area of Craggy Gardens along the Blue Ridge is pretty spectacular.
-There are a few places in the area where ceremonies are not allowed, such as Craggy Pinnacle, but you will be sure to find a place with gorgeous views for your ceremony in the Gardens area.
+A few places, such as Craggy Pinnacle, prohibit ceremonies, but you’re guaranteed to discover stunning views for your ceremony in the Craggy Flats Bald area.

 Note: Make sure you don’t go out of the rock boundary at the top of Craggy Pinnacle Trail if you do go up there for photos.
-Rare and sensitive plant life is being protected there, so just enjoy the view from inside the rock wall!
+Protecting rare and sensitive plant life there, simply enjoy the view from inside the rock wall!

 Jumpinoff Rock – North of Boone, NC